axiomiety/crashburn/go-bt/README.md

 # TODO
  - make the listening port part of the config
- - fix cache eviction from the tracker once the heartbeat period expires
+ - client should publish number of completed/missing blocks to tracker
- - client should query the tracker straight away instead of waiting for the interval to lapse
+ - client should serve blocks!